lucciver/number-generator/readme.md

 # Number Generator

-#### JavaScript/JQuery Exercise for Epicodus, 01/19/2018
+#### JavaScript/JQuery Exercise for Epicodus, 01/26/2018

 #### By **Tyler Kostelak**

 ## Description

-This is currently an unfinished application.
-So far, it asks the user to input a number, and if the number is divisible by three, it displays "I'm afraid I can't do that Dave."
-If the user inputs a number that contains a one, it displays the text "Beep!"
-There are more behaviors that I intend to give the application, including:
+This web page prompts the user to enter a number, and then counts up to the inputted number.
+Javascript branching replaces some of the digits according to the following rules (from highest to lowest priority):

-  - If the user inputs a number that contains a zero, it will display "boop!"
+* If the number is divisible by three, replace the number with "I'm afraid I can't do that Dave."
-  - For any other number the user inputs, it will display a range of numbers that starts at zero and counts up to the number the user inputs.
+* If the number contains a 1, replace the number with "boop!"

-  Keep in mind, the actions of the page are prioritized by importance to avoid conflicting logic.
+* If the number contains a 0, replace the number with "beep!"

 ## Setup/Installation Requirements

 * Clone this repository
-* Navigate to the index file and open it in your browser (chrome is preferred.
+* Navigate to the index file and open it in your browser (Chrome is preferred).
-* Open the scripts.js file to in your preferred text editor to view the javscript and JQuery.
+* Open the scripts.js file to in your preferred text editor to view the javascript scripts.
 * Open the javascript console in your browser in order to explore the page further.

 ## Known Bugs

-When I add the containsZero function to my code, the error .includes is not defined prevents the code from executing.
+There are no known bugs at this time.

 ## Support and contact details

-If you have suggestions for how to help me make the additions I described, or if you have other feedback, please feel free to contact me at tkostelak@gmail.com.
+If you have suggestions for how to help me make any additions, or if you have other feedback, please feel free to contact me at tkostelak@gmail.com.
 All feedback is welcome, keep in mind that the primary focus of this project is Javascript/Jquery, so I am not necessarily looking for HTML/CSS advice.
 Thanks for understanding!

 ## Technologies Used